 We are a leading provider of pioneering and quality services, and this is why we attract and keep amazing, dedicated staff.

-Barod are proud to be a Silver Investors in People Award organisation.
-The IiP Award recognises our commitment to our staff and to development.
+Barod are proud to be a GOLD Investors in People Award organisation.
+The IiP Award recognises our high level of commitment to our staff and to development.

-Barod was very pleased to receive the Bronze Award ‘Achieving Change’ in the 2017 / 2018 Mind Workplace Wellbeing Index.
+Barod was very pleased to receive the GOLD Award ‘Achieving Excellence’ in Mind Workplace Wellbeing Index.
 The Index highlights the commitment of organisations to their staff wellbeing, particularly around Mental Health.
 We have a range of existing and new initiatives to help staff to improve and maintain positive mental health.

 We employ passionate and motivated team-players who share our Barod values.
 We want our staff to live our values and behaviours as they are at the heart of everything that we do.

 - Positive attitude